 Some websites offer clutter-free printing on their own

-Some websites like Digital Citizen, provide a print version of their pages that removes the ads, sidebars, and other distractions.
-To see what we mean, scroll this article to its very end, and then press CTRL + P on your keyboard.
-Look at the print preview.
-You are going to see that ads are not going to get printed: only the content of our articles.
+Some websites, like Digital Citizen, provide a print version of their pages that removes ads, sidebars, and other distractions.
+To see what we mean, scroll this article to its very end, and then press CTRL + P on your keyboard if you’re using Windows, or Command (⌘) + P if you’re on a Mac.
+When you look at the print preview, you can see that ads don’t get printed, only the content of our articles.

-No method is perfect, and the result may be disappointing sometimes.
-However, the solution that worked best for us is using printfriendly.com.
+No method is perfect, and the results can be disappointing sometimes.
+However, the solution that worked best for us with the least amount of effort was printfriendly.com.
 What about you?
-Which method do you prefer for printing web pages without ads?
-Comment below and share your experience.
+How did you end up printing your article?
+Also, what did you want to print?
+Share your story in a comment.